Ontraport/frontend-interview-test-long/README.md

 ### Description
 Your job is to finish coding a post / comment list engine for a web app.
-Imagine that your user has already logged in and is viewing a list of posts from other users and them self.
+Imagine that your user has already logged in and is viewing a list of posts from other users and themselves.
 The engine has a two column layout.
 In the left column the user can see their profile.
 In the right column the user sees a list of user posts.
 Some of the posts have comments.
-There is a link in the app header that facilitates adding new posts via a from in a light box.
+There is a link in the app header that facilitates adding new posts via a textarea in a light box.
 If you have time, the engine can store data in local storage so it can push it later on (depending on internet connection) to some fictitious external data source.